joelparkerhenderson/social-network-plan/README.md

 We believe social networks have significant benefits for people and society.
 However, we also believe that the big social networks suffer from major problems: data breaches, fake accounts, poor accountability, rife advertising, and restricted rights; these problems harm people and society.

-We propose a social network plan that is not-for-profit (NFP), uses free/open/libre source (FLOSS), and is for social good.
+We propose a social network plan that is not-for-profit (NFP), uses free/libre open source (FLOSS), and aims for social good.

 ### Feedback

 We welcome feedback, suggestions, and constructive criticism.
+This is a work in progress and will improve as we learn.

-Email joel@joelparkerhenderson.com, tweet ([@joel_henderson](https://twitter.com/joel_henderson)), or comment in our [issues](https://github.com/joelparkerhenderson/social_network_plan/issues).
+Email joel@joelparkerhenderson.com, tweet [@joel_henderson](https://twitter.com/joel_henderson), or comment in our [issues](https://github.com/joelparkerhenderson/social_network_plan/issues).

 ### About this document

-This is a work in progress and will improve as we learn.

-We want this document to be a friendly introduction, rather than a comprehensive reference, or societal manifesto, or technical specification.
+We want this document to be a friendly introduction, rather than a reference, or manifesto, or specification.

 We want to explore the viability of new social network for social good.
 We want to explore the purpose i.e. why do this, and the pragmatics i.e. how to do this.